July 13, 2012

 And three months ago, Bittman said he quit milk to see if he could cure his chronic heartburn.
 In 24 hours, it was gone.
 P.S. — Bittman mentions that the heartburn treatment industry is a $10 billion business.
 Duh.

 Bittman quotes his doctor, Sidney M. Baker, author of “Detoxification and Healing:”

 …we’ve evolved to drink human milk when we’re babies but have no need for the milk of any animals.
 And no matter what you call a chronic dairy problem — milk allergy, milk intolerance, lactose intolerance — the action is the same: avoid all foods derived from milk for at least five days and see what happens.

 Yesssss!
 My classic Chinese medicine expert has been preaching this for years.
 Like Bittman, I can vouch for the health impacts of making plain-and-simple water my main beverage.
 Bye-bye, milk, except on special occasions and when I’m eating socially.
 If you want more info on my Jeffrey Yuen food regimen, click here.

-If you don’t have time to read the full, juicy stories at the Times website, these highlights will still give you plenty to sink your teeth into.
-Both issues will not go away.
-Things to think about. :)
+If you don’t have time to read the full, juicy stories at the Times website, these highlights will still give you plenty to chew on.
+Both issues are critical to our future — and future health.
+Thanks for hearing me out! :)